 Five-Year Degree / Two Six-Month Internships

-Much discussion has evolved around the inability of major universities to provide an adequate education in engineering in a four-year program.
+Much discussion has evolved around the inability of major universities to provide an adequate education in in a four-year program.
 Economic limitations hinder their ability to keep up with state-of-the-art technology.
 With this in mind, we feel we are providing the best of both worldsthe University for the technical/theoretical background, and selected industries for the practical, state-of-the-art applications.
-Our goal is to supply the Northwest with the best engineers with the necessary tools to be true contributors in their chosen fields.
+Our goal is to supply the Northwest with the best graduates with the necessary tools to be true contributors in their chosen fields.

 Representatives from each company offering internships for students in the program are required to participate in placing the students into internships.
 The process consists of an informal social gathering introducing students and representatives, followed by interviews.
 Each student is interviewed by a group of company representatives to ask questions and clarify students' needs and expectations in an internship.
 The purpose is to match students and companies, achieving mutual benefits to all parties.